EdgeFirstAI/documentation/docs/datasets/tutorials.md

 <figcaption>Dataset Button</figcaption>
 </figure>

-Next create a new dataset by clicking the *CREATE* button highlighted in red.
+Next create a new dataset by clicking the "NEW DATASET" button highlighted in red on the top right.

 <figure markdown="span">
 ![Create Dataset Button](assets/create-dataset-button.jpg){ align=center }
 <figcaption>Create Dataset Button</figcaption>
 </figure>

 Provide the dataset name and the dataset desciption for this new dataset.
 In this example the name is the same as the original dataset source.
-Once the fields are filled, click the *CREATE* button on the bottom left of the window dialog.
+Once the fields are filled, click the "CREATE" button on the bottom left of the window dialog.

 <figure markdown="span">
 ![Create Dataset Fields](assets/create-dataset-fields.jpg){ align=center }